 Today’s Inspirational Bible Verses and Quotes for those who are looking for inspiration by reading Bible verses.

 Daily Morning Verse Prayer Quote

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world, and against the spiritual forces of evil in the heavenly realms.
 Ephesians 6:12

 Because our fight is not against blood and flesh, but against principalities, against powers, against the powers of this world of darkness, against the spiritual hosts of evil in the heavenly regions.

 Spiritual strength and courage are necessary for our warfare and spiritual suffering.
 Those who want to prove their worth to have true grace must tend to all grace; and put on the whole armor of God, which he prepares and bestows.
 The Christian armor is made to be worn, and there is no putting off our armor until we have made our militia, and finished our course.

 The fight is not against the flesh, nor only against our own corrupt nature; we have to do with an enemy who has a thousand ways to seduce unstable souls.

-If we distrust be it our cause, or our leader, or our armor, we give it the advantage.
-The different parts of the armor of the soldiers with heavy weapons, who had to withstand the most ferocious aggressions of the enemy, are described here.
-There is no one behind; Nothing to defend those who back down from the Christian struggle.
+If we distrust our cause, or our leader, or our armor, we give evil the advantage.
+The different parts of the armor of the soldiers with heavy weapons, who had to withstand the most ferocious aggression of the enemy, are described here.
+There is no one behind; nothing to defend those who back down from the Christian struggle.
 Truth or sincerity, it is the sash.
-This sticks with all the other pieces of armor, and is mentioned for the first time.
+This sticks with all the other pieces of armor and is mentioned for the first time.